 Lead counsel representing Erlanger Medical Center in DOJ/HHS-OIG investigation arising from qui tam lawsuit alleging violations of Anti-Kickback Statute, Stark Law, and Corporate Integrity Agreement.
-After the government declined intervention in the case, the federal district court ruled that the relator’s claims were barred by the public disclosure bar.
+After government declined intervention in case, federal district court ruled that relator’s claims were barred by the public disclosure bar.
 Reported decisions: U.S. ex rel.
 Stratienko v.
 Chattanooga-Hamilton County Hosp.
 Auth., 958 F. Supp.
 2d 846 (E.D.
 Tenn.
 2013) & U.S. ex rel.
 Stratienko v.
 Chattanooga-Hamilton County Hosp.
 Auth., 2014 WL 7912981 (E.D.
 Tenn.
 Mar.
 28, 2014)

 Lead counsel representing Erlanger Medical Center in DOJ/HHS-OIG investigation arising from qui tam lawsuit alleging that health system improperly billed hospital short-stay admissions as inpatient instead of outpatient claims.
-After the government declined intervention in the case, the federal district court substantially reduced the period of liability at issue in the lawsuit, after which time, the parties settled the case.
+After the government declined intervention in case, federal district court substantially reduced the period of liability at issue in the lawsuit, after which time, parties settled the case.
 U.S. ex rel.
 Whipple v.
 Chattanooga-Hamilton Co.
 Hosp.
 Auth., 2015 WL 7455557 (Nov.
 23, 2015)

 Represented Vanderbilt University Medical Center in qui tam lawsuit relating to billing of services provided by medical residents and medical direction of anesthesia services.
 U.S. ex rel.
 D’Alessio v.
 Vanderbilt University et al., No. 3:11-cv-467 (M.D.
 Tenn.)